The Patient Experience

 Published: 12 July 2016

 The survey remains the most widely used tool to find out what patients think about their care.
-Collecting that information often falls to nurses, with many being asked to suggest the questions.
-However, what patients experience is not the same as whether they are satisfied and potential surveyors need to be clear about which type of response they are looking for and why.
+The responsibility for collecting this information often falls to nurses, with many being asked to suggest the questions.
+However, what patients experience is not the same as whether they are satisfied and potential surveyors need to be clear about what type of response they are looking for and why.

 Experiences are drawn from factual responses about what happened while care was provided.
 Questions are answered with a ‘YES’ or ‘NO’.
-For example: “did you receive information about your procedure?”
-These types of questions gain contextual meaning when combined with similar questions.
-For example: “was the information easy to understand?”, and “were you given an opportunity to ask questions?”
+For example: 'Did you receive information about your procedure?'
+These types of questions gain contextual meaning when combined with similar questions such as, 'Was the information easy to understand?' and 'Were you given an opportunity to ask questions?'

-Ironically, despite surveys being used to improve quality and safety via enhanced clinical training, studies show that what most patients are concerned about has little to do with clinical knowledge.
+Ironically, despite surveys being used to improve quality and safety via enhanced clinical training, studies show that what most patients are concerned about has little to do with clinical knowledge (Sax Institute 2015).

 Communication remains the patient’s most important concern; communication between staff and patients, and also their families and carers.
-Further, clarity of information is important, as is a sense that staff are ‘open’ about their care, especially when complex treatments are discussed.
+Clarity of information is also important, as is a sense that staff are ‘open’ about their care, especially when complex treatments are being discussed.

 Interpersonal skills are also valued.
 A health professional’s ability to empathise and display compassion and respect is highly regarded, as is their ability to display cultural competence when supporting patients from diverse cultural backgrounds.